leodalmacio/100-Days-Of-Code/README.md

 So if you then reload the page again, that's when the new service worker would be active.

+### Day 3(9) (August 2, 2019 - Fri)

+Thoughts: I've realize how amazingly useful service workers are.
+So yesterday I've learned that service workers work via event listeners which would intercept appropriate events to handle.

+I've learned that you can cache important details on the 'install' event of the life cycle of an SW.
+The Fetch those cache, data via the 'fetch' event of the SW life cycle.
+The fetch event will automatically trigger as long as there are request to servers, either internal or external css, js, etc.

 ### Week 2
 *Objectives*
 1. Learn Generics